davepinch/pinchy.cc/content/topics/people/t/thomas-edison/birth/snippet-early-life-1-1.md

 ---
+title: "birth of Thomas Edison (Wikipedia)"
-title: "Thomas Edison was born in 1847 in Milan, Ohio, but grew up in Port Huron, Michigan, after the family moved there in 1854." birth of: Thomas Edison born in: Ohio
+✂️: "Thomas Edison was born in 1847 in Milan, Ohio, but grew up in Port Huron, Michigan, after the family moved there in 1854." birth in: Ohio birth of: Thomas Edison
 citation: >-
   Wikipedia contributors.
 (2024, October 11).
 Thomas Edison.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 00:10, October 15, 2024, from https://en.wikipedia.org/w/index.php?title=Thomas_Edison&oldid=1250602550
 snippet of: Thomas Edison (Wikipedia)